SylviaWutche/Jones_Soda_Product_Analysis/README.md

 | **DC-600** | 115 mins | 8.29% | 75% | Machine failure |
 | **OR-600** | 75 mins | 5.40% | 100% | Batch change delays |

-🚧 **CO-600 is the biggest bottleneck, responsible for over 35% of downtime.**
+ **CO-600 is the biggest bottleneck, responsible for over 35% of downtime**
-🛠️ **Machine adjustments are a major issue—causing failures instead of fixing them.**
+ **Machine adjustments are a major issue—causing failures instead of fixing them**

 ---

-## 4. The Plan: Reducing Downtime by 50%
+## 4. The Plan: Reducing downtime by 50%

 To get production back on track, we focus on **three key fixes**:

-✅ **Preventive Maintenance:** Regular servicing to stop failures before they happen.
+1. **Preventive Maintenance:** Regular servicing to stop failures before they happen
-✅ **Machine Optimization:** Fine-tuning settings to reduce unnecessary adjustments.
+2. **Machine Optimization:** Fine-tuning settings to reduce unnecessary adjustments
-✅ **Operator Training:** Teaching teams to adjust machines correctly without causing breakdowns.
+3. **Operator Training:** Teaching teams to adjust machines correctly without causing breakdowns

 ### **Expected Gains from Fixes**